InnovAIte-Deakin/aaie-design-engineering/engineering-documents/System Design.md

 ---

 ## Important Notes
 **Phase 1** of AAIE focuses on enabling educators to submit student work for automated AI classification, rubric-based scoring, and formative feedback.
-The system allows educators to review results, add their own comments, and download a combined feedback report.
+The system allows educators to review results, add their own comments, and combined feedback reports.

 ### In Scope
 - Educator login/register